kevinberonilla/jquery-cheat-code/README.md

     <script src="js/jquery-cheatcode.js"></script>
 </head>
 ```
+---
 #### Call the Script
 ```
 $(document).ready(function() {
     $('document').cheatcode();
 });
 ```
+---
 #### Play with Settings
 ```
 $(document).ready(function() {
     $('document').cheatcode({
-        code: '38384040373937396665', // A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)
-        time: 500, // The amount of time in milliseconds allowed between sequential key presses before the input is reset
+        code: '38384040373937396665',
+        time: 500,
-        callback: function() { alert('Cheat code activated!'); // The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)
+        callback: function() { alert('Cheat code activated!');
     });
 });
 ```
+###### code
+A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)
+###### time
+The amount of time in milliseconds allowed between sequential key presses before the input is reset
+###### callback
+The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)
+---
 #### Useful Tools
-You can use <a href="https://css-tricks.com/snippets/javascript/javascript-keycodes/">this page</a> for determining your code string.
+You can use <a href="https://css-tricks.com/snippets/javascript/javascript-keycodes/">this page</a> to help you determine the key codes for your code string.